MikeAnthonyG/maniple/README.md

 ### Install

-Go to the downloaded Maniple directory and run:
+Download Maniple and, in its downloaded directory, run:

     $ pip install --editable .